 We flew into Frankfurt on a rainy Monday morning.
-Though many people opt to spend their layovers in the airport, or nearby in one of the hotels, we wanted to see the town that most people claim “is worth skipping” and explore on our own accord.
-It is very easy to get into the city from the airport, with regional trains and subway lines going into the city centre to the Hauptbahnhof (the main train station).
+Though many people opt to spend their layovers in the airport, or nearby in one of the hotels, we wanted to see the town most people claim “is worth skipping.”
+It’s easy to get into the city from the airport, with regional trains and subway lines going into the city centre to the Hauptbahnhof (the main train station).
 The S8 and S9 trains are the easiest and most direct, and for only 10 Euro, why not spend the day in the city?

 Though many travellers choose to only spend the day in Frankfurt, we stayed in a hostel, Five Elements Hostel, that was a 2-minute walk from the central train station.
-There are lots of budget hotels and hostels in this area, and with its proximity to the train station and city center, it’s a great location.
+There are lots of budget hotels and hostels in this area and close tothe train station and city centre.
 Five Elements was clean, the staff friendly, our double room had a great rain shower, and the free breakfast wasn’t half bad.
 Perfect for an overnight to explore the city.

-If you have a higher budget, there are more hotels nearer to the big fancy financial district, just a short walk down the Kaiserstrasse, then you could stay in a place like the Steigenberger Frankfurter Hof:
+If you have a baller budget, there are more hotels closer to the big fancy financial district.
+A short walk down the Kaiserstrasse, then you could stay in a place like the Steigenberger Frankfurter Hof.

 Frankfurt is an impressive juxtaposition of new and old, of skyscrapers and 14the century Gothic churches.
 The infrastructure is good, the old buildings are well-preserved, it is a nice city.
-Very near the financial buildings and the shiny mall is the Römerberg, where the town hall and Cathedral are located.
+A hop from the financial area and the shiny mall is Römerberg, where the town hall and cathedral are located.
 Stepping into the square is like stepping into another era, it’s hard to believe just a few blocks away is the Wall Street of Germany.

-For our only dinner we did not stray far from the hotel, strolling along Kaiserstrasse through the sea of umbrellas and men in expensive suits sitting on patios eating everything from Italian and cheap burgers to high-end Indian.
+It was raining, so for our only dinner we didn’t stray far.
+We strolled along Kaiserstrasse through a sea of umbrellas past men in expensive suits sitting on covered patios eating everything from Italian and cheap burgers to high-end Indian.
 We settled on Cafe Hauptwache, located in the large plaza of Hauptwache, the central point of the city.
 The Baroque style building (c.
 1730) is beautiful and as soon as you walk through the porticoed entrance you feel the history; the cafe has been open since 1904!